Miniature Goat Breeds

 Pygora goats are a cross between a Pygmy and Angora goat.
 This cross combines a milking and fiber goat all in one and with its small manageable size its a perfect fit for the young family.
 Even though they are a milk goat cross, their production is not high, so this goat is more for the coat than the milk.

-The Pygora will either produce a Cashmere type fleece or Mohair type fleece or a combination of both.
-Fibers are removed with an electric shearer and once collected are woven into a beautiful thread that can be used or sold to artisans.
+The Pygora will either produce a Cashmere type fleece or a Mohair type fleece, or a combination of both.
+Fibers are removed with an electric shearer and, once collected, are woven into a beautiful thread that can be used or sold to artisans.

 The average weight is 75 pounds and they stand at an average of 19-20 inches tall.